eggheadio-projects/create-amazing-animations-with-greensock-notes/03-Rotate-an-Element-Based-on-Previous-Values-with-Greensock.md

 ```js
 TweenMax.set("selectedElement", {properties})
 ```
-- Take a look at [Common CSS Properties Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) to see how CSS properties are defined in javascript.
+- Take a look at 🤔[Common CSS Properties Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) to see how CSS properties are defined in javascript.

 ### To rotate the box
 1. Use TweenMax.to() inside the eventListener callback function.